 The life-changing role of gently cooked dog food

 Research shows that diet selection is crucial to your dog’s health span and quality of life — even after an elimination diet is done and dusted.
-For thousands of dogs with sensitive tummies and skin (or even behavioural issues and epilepsy in some cases), Lyka is a complete and balanced choice as a long-term diet.
+For thousands of dogs with sensitive tummies and skin (or even behavioural issues and epilepsy in some cases), Lyka's Hypoallergenic Pro is a complete and balanced choice as a long-term diet for dogs with food allergies or sensitivities.

-Our food is formulated by a team of board-certified veterinary nutritionists, containing anti-inflammatory ingredient in optimal omega 6:3 ratios, to promote healing and reduce the potential for flare-ups.
+Our food is formulated by a team of board-certified veterinary nutritionists, containing anti-inflammatory ingredients in optimal omega 6:3 ratios, to reduce the potential for flare-ups.
 We use high-quality protein, produce, and superfoods that provides a mix of beneficial bioactive ingredients for your dog.
-Diversity in the diet also reduces the likelihood of future sensitivities.

 Together, we can help your dog live a healthier life: free of the skin or gut issues they’re facing.